-- In Rajasthan, Domestic workers with Mahila Kamghar Adhikar Abhiyaan organized a Campaign to demand for separate board of Domestic Workers in the state.
+In Rajasthan, Domestic workers with Mahila Kamghar Adhikar Abhiyaan organized a Campaign to demand for separate board of Domestic Workers in the state.
 The group met with Labour Minister and Chief Secretary Labour with the same demand.
 Series of community meetings were organized with the demand of separate board.
-As a result, domestic workers were included as workers in labour board and soon government will start survey of domestic workers in Jaipur city. - In Uttar Pradesh, last year with the consultation of various organization, activist, academician, and advocates, a draft legislation for domestic workers was prepared.
-To push it further we facilitated a meeting with the labour Ministry to take it forward.
-We also organised a meeting with chairperson /members of Social Security Board of Unorganized Sector to include the demands of Domestic workers, in the board.
+As a result, domestic workers were included as workers in labour board and soon government will start survey of domestic workers in Jaipur city.